 Walking, running and tramping

-The Te Ara Tirohanga (formerly the Rimutaka Trig Track) starts near the summit of the Rimutaka Hill Road (555m) and climbs to the northern crest of the Rimutaka Range (725m).
+The Te Ara Tirohanga (formerly the Remutaka Trig Track) starts near the summit of the Remutaka Hill Road (555m) and climbs to the northern crest of the Remutaka Range (725m).
 The track zig-zags its way up the exposed slope, where native trees and shrubs have slowly returned.

 Nestled at the foot of Mount Climie (830 m) north of Upper Hutt, Tunnel Gully Recreation Area is popular for picnics, mountain biking and walking through the remnant native bush.
 There is plenty of parking, and flush toilets are provided.